aheui/rpaheui/LOG.md

-Aheui JIT interpreter with pypy/rpython
+PyPy/RPython tutorial - Aheui JIT interpreter with pypy/rpython
 ====

+This is a PyPy tutorial to write a JIT interpreter.

 - What is Aheui?
 Esolang, using Hangul.
 See [http://aheui.github.io/specification.en/][spec]
 - What is rpython?
 Restricted Python, for/by PyPy technology.
 See [Wikipedia][pypywp] or [Documentation][pypydoc]